yours7himanshu/v4/docs/content/governance/domains/business-domain.md

 # Business Domain

+Delegator: Core Team
+Delegatees: [To be filled with actual names]
+Date of latest update: 18.01.2025
+Author Name(s): [To be filled]

 ## Purpose

+Primary Driver: The organization's growth potential is currently limited by lack of sustainable revenue streams and clear business model, resulting in dependency on volunteer work and limited resources for development.

-To ensure sustainable growth and financial viability of the organization while maintaining alignment with our values and social mission, targeting €1M in revenue by 2025 through diverse service offerings to the dance community.
+Main Requirement: We need to develop and execute a sustainable business model that generates €1M in revenue by 2025 while maintaining alignment with our values and social mission, through diverse service offerings to the dance community.

 ## Key Responsibilities